 Electives - 6 credits

 Maryland High School Assessments (HSA) and Partnership for Assessment of Readiness for College and Career (PARCC) Assessments

 The MCAP Assessments are challenging tests that students must pass to earn a Maryland high school diploma.
 They measure student achievement of the state’s Maryland College and Career-Ready Standards (MCCRS), and Core Learning Goals (CLG), which are identified by the Maryland State Department of Education as the skills and knowledge necessary to show understanding of each course’s content and which are embedded in the Washington County Public Schools (WCPS) essential curriculum.
 The courses associated with the MCAP assesments are typically taken during freshman and sophomore years.
 Some students take the MCAP Algebra I in Middle School.

 Students must meet the Maryland High School Assessment requirements:

-- Take the HSA or PARCC in English 10, Algebra I, Biology, and Government*
+- Take MCAP assessment in English 10, Algebra I, Biology, and Government

 Students should work with their school counselor to confirm that they have met all graduation assessment requirements.

 The Alternative Maryland School Assessment (Alt-MSA) and the National Center for State Collaborative (NCSC)